Kathok Monastery: Anuyoga

-Kathog Monastery became a bastion of the Anuyoga tradition when it became neglected by other Nyingmapa institutions.
+Kathok Monastery became a bastion of the Anuyoga tradition when it became neglected by other Nyingmapa institutions.
 The Compendium of the Intentions Sūtra (Wylie: dgongs pa ’dus pa’i mdo) the root text of the Anuyoga tradition was instrumental in the early Kathog educational system.
 Nubchen Sangye Yeshe wrote a lengthy commentary on the Compendium of the Intentions Sūtra rendered in English as Armor Against Darkness (Wylie: mun pa’i go cha).

 Expansion

-In 2016, an expansion of the Katok Monastery to the northeast was completed.
+In 2016, an expansion of the Kathok Monastery to the northeast was completed.
 This expansion included a new temple and assembly hall, directly adjacent to the existing monastery complex.